 In isolation, none of the incremental changes above appear to be game changers.
 But when you combine them together and focus on incremental improvements, month after month, then I guarantee you’ll see positive changes.

 Like any workout routine, the hardest part is actually sticking to the plan.
 Anyone can do one of the workouts.
 Few can complete them all day in and day out.
-That’s the same mindset you need to see continual improvement in your AdWords campaigns.
+That’s the same mindset you need to see continual improvement in your Google Ads campaigns.

 Would you like us to generate these types of results for your business?

-We can set up and manage your AdWords campaigns for you, so you attract more customers every month.
+We can set up and manage your Google Ads campaigns for you, so you attract more customers every month.